 Join us for IELTS

-At Eurocentres Atlantic Canada, we are proud to offer both IELTS Academic and IELTS General Training.
+At Atlantic Canada Language Academy, we are proud to offer both IELTS Academic and IELTS General Training.
 Our students have great success in both, and we couldn’t be prouder to send them into the world as proficient English speakers.
 We can also offer IELTS through our online Lunenburg Live program.
 If you would like to discuss our IELTS courses with us, we would love to hear from you.